 Police officers use a variety of tactics in order to obtain confessions from people accused of committing crimes.
 If police want to question you, you need to know what to expect and how protect your rights.
 For more information on dealing with police, see Practical Advice for Dealing with Police Encounters and Questioning by the Police.

 If police want to interview you about a crime, there are two key things to remember.
 First, police interrogations are designed to produce confessions.
+(For a real-life example of an accusatory interrogation, see the blog post Criminal Injustice Up Close.)
 Second, the best way to protect yourself—even if you do not believe that you have done anything wrong—is to never make a statement to police without first talking to a lawyer.
 Police use lots of different tactics to obtain confessions.The best way to avoid saying something incriminating is to not say anything at all.
 If an officer questions you, tell the officer you do not wish to make a statement and you would like an attorney.
 Repeat as needed.

 The Reid Technique